normaEdits/WorkFusionTest/wf-tw-test-case_NormaFoster.md

 3. If needed, make changes to column names, use proxy, datastore connection, output column names.
 3. Update the created Bot Use Case and use it in your production Business Process Step.

-Alternatively you can create a Bot Task in the Business Process Step (Design Process tab) from scratch (Blank Use Case) and paste your code, but this approach leads to multiple issues.
+Alternatively you can create a Bot Task in the Business Process Step (Design Process tab) from scratch (Blank Use Case) and paste your code, but this approach is not recommended because it can  cause other issues.

 **Execution Details**